 MSI is breaking back into the workstation game with a straight-up champion, aka the WS65 9TM.
 For the luxurious price of $3,499, the WS65 packs a powerful 9th-Gen Core i7 processor and Nvidia Quadro RTX 5000 Max-Q GPU into a superslim, durable chassis.
 Top that off with solid battery life and a gorgeous 15.6-inch, 4K display.
-Even with its prodigious price tag, the MSI WS65 is one of the best workstations and best laptops for power users.
+Even with its prodigious price tag, the MSI WS65 is one of the best workstations, best VR-ready laptops, best 4K laptops and even best laptops for power users.

 MSI WS65 price and configuration options

 The base model costs $2,199 and comes with an Intel Core i7-9750H processor, 16GB of RAM, a 512GB SSD, a Quadro T2000 GPU and a 1080p display.
 I tested the $3,499 version of the MSI WS65, equipped with an Intel Core i7-9750H processor, an Nvidia Quadro RTX 5000 Max-Q GPU with 16GB of VRAM, 32GB of RAM, a 512GB SSD and a 4K display.
 But if you want to max out your performance, the $4,199 version will net you a Core i9-9880H CPU and a 1TB SSD from our current model.

 Taking pointers from the MSI GS75 Stealth and the MSI GS65 Stealth Thin, the MSI WS65 sports a svelte aluminum chassis layered in matte black-and-gold diamond trimming around the lid.
 There's a gold, stylized W for workstation stamped just above the center of the hood.
 Each side of the hinge has a neat, golden circle surrounding a spiraling texture.